ZhenyaChan/SenecaProMed/README.md

 - Git
   - GitHub
 - Markdown
-  - [Markdown-ToC](https://luciopaiva.com/markdown-toc/): To generate a Table of Contents in Markdown
+  - [Markdown-ToC](https://luciopaiva.com/markdown-toc/): To quickly generate a Table of Contents in Markdown.